 How do I cite the Photoarchive?

 Who designed and constructed the Library building located at 10 East 71st Street?

 The collections of the Library can be searched using the catalog.
 It contains records for the book, photoarchive, auction catalog, and microform collections, and e-resources.
 The catalog is available onsite at the Library or offsite using a computer with an Internet connection and a Web browser.

-The holdings of the Library can also be found in Arcade, the catalog of the New York Art Resources Consortium (NYARC).
-Arcade brings together the holdings of the Library and the libraries of The Museum of Modern Art and the Brooklyn Museum.
-In addition to Arcade, NYARC Discovery is available for accessing Arcade holdings as well as online journal articles, digitized books, and born-digital art research materials such as website collections.
+The holdings of the Library can also be found in NYARC Discovery, the catalog of the New York Art Resources Consortium (NYARC).
+NYARC Discovery brings together the holdings of the Library and the libraries of The Museum of Modern Art and the Brooklyn Museum.

 The Library has access to thousands of e-books through the Proquest Ebook Central service.
 To read these titles, researchers must be registered.
-To learn about registration, see Visit > Library > Admission.
+To learn about registration, see Visit > Library.

 A researcher can access Proquest Ebook Central e-books onsite and remotely by creating and/or signing in to his or her Proquest Ebook Central account when viewing the log in webpage after typing in the Institution Name "Frick Art Reference Library."
 A researcher can only create a Proquest Ebook Central account while onsite at the Library.
 There is a browsing period (5 minutes) for each title after which you must check out the book.
 Please be aware that not all items are available for check out.

 Note that there are many e-books, in addition to those offered through Proquest Ebook Central, in the Libary's catalog that are freely available both onsite and remotely, and do not require a researcher to register with the Library.

 The subscription e-resources listed in the catalog can only be accessed when visiting the Library.
 However, non-subscription Web sites listed in the catalog can be accessed and used from offsite.
-For more information, see the E-Resources Finder.
+For more information, see our catalog.

 The Library is a non-circulating art research library.
 Materials must be consulted in the Library's reading room.